SERVICES

 A wide array of supportive services are available to adults and children, including assessment, goal planning, advocacy, basic needs assistance, Dialectical Behavior Therapy, employment services, living skills training (parenting, budgeting, etc.), after-school tutoring and educational support.

-Welcome Home Washington is a new program that will launch in the fall of 2023.
-It will provide scattered-site permanent supportive housing and services in Washington County to families who are experiencing chronic homelessness.
-This program will serve families with income-based rental assistance and supportive services to help them secure and maintain safe, affordable housing, improve their health and independent living skills, and achieve greater economic stability.
+Welcome Home Washington launched in the fall of 2023.
+It provides scattered-site permanent supportive housing and services in Washington County to families who are experiencing chronic homelessness.
+This program serves families with income-based rental assistance and supportive services to help them secure and maintain safe, affordable housing, improve their health and independent living skills, and achieve greater economic stability.

 1